Conditionals

 if block executed

-Here we changed the first conditional statement to num == 0
+Here we changed the first conditional statement to num == 0.
+This returns

-, so Java goes into that arm, or branch, of the program.
+true, so Java goes into that arm, or branch, of the program.
 Java

 does not enter any of the other arms.
 Java will move to the next statements